GoogleCloudPlatform/bank-of-anthos/extras/cloudsql/README.md

 userservice-7f6df69544-nskdf          2/2     Running     0          2m53s
 ```

-8. Access the Bank of Anthos frontend at the following IP, then log in as `test-user` with the pre-populated credentials added to the Cloud SQL-based `accounts-db`.
+8. Access the Bank of Anthos frontend at the frontend service `EXTERNAL_IP`, then log in as `test-user` with the pre-populated credentials added to the Cloud SQL-based `accounts-db`.
 You should see the pre-populated transaction data show up, from the Cloud SQL-based `ledger-db`.
 You're done!